 Release 2 Update

 CARM Project Overview

 CARM Release 2 Implementation Update

 The CBSA Assessment and Revenue Management (CARM) project successfully launched its first two releases in January (Release 0) and May (Release 1) 2021.
-These releases represent the foundation on which the third release (Release 2) is being built.
+These releases represent the foundation on which the third release (Release 2) is scheduled in October 2023.

 At this time, the CARM Engagement Team does not intend to proceed with the implementation of CARM Release 2 any time before January 2023.
 The CBSA will continue to consult with their trade chain partners, and communicate information via their working groups and the CARM website.

 CBSA's Revised Timeline & How to Prepare for CARM: